-Lesson 1.3 - Playing Higher (G to C)
+Lesson 1.3 - Playing Higher D to G

 It's time to really push yourself.
-Let's learn the last three notes that complete the C major scale.
+Let's learn the last three notes that complete the G major scale.
+(Play the smaller notes if it is too high)

 As mentioned earlier, playing higher is achieved by increasing the air speed that flows through the mouthpiece and instrument.
-You will notice that we have
+You will notice that we have learned three notes with open fingering, (G-C-G).